You’re likely visiting this website because you or someone you love is living with Parkinson’s disease.

 A family physician or internist may make the initial Parkinson’s diagnosis.
 However, this should be followed up with a referral to a neurologist or movement disorders specialist.
 A movement disorders specialist is a neurologist with special training in Parkinson’s and other movement disorders.
 If you’ve been diagnosed with Parkinson’s but have not seen a movement disorders specialist, you should ask your doctor for a referral.

 Sometimes symptoms that look like Parkinson’s may be caused by medications or another similar disorder.
 In that case, a neurologist or movement disorders specialist may order a brain imaging test called a DaTscan to help confirm a Parkinson’s diagnosis.
 However, most people do not need a DaTscan to confirm a Parkinson’s diagnosis.
-The American Parkinson’s Disease Association (APDA) website has a detailed discussion that can help you understand the uses and limitations of DaTscan.

 How is Parkinson’s treated?